WUXL: 1960s popularity

-The '70s
+The 1970s

-In the 70s, WNEX was extremely popular especially among teenagers and young adults even though it had only 1,000 watts of daytime power and 250 at night.
+In the 1970s, WNEX was extremely popular especially among teenagers and young adults even though it had only 1,000 watts of daytime power and 250 at night.
 Aubrey Hammock, Lamar Studstill, Merritt Buddy Wheeler, Dennis Hayes, Oscar Leverette, Sid Ingram, Jim Pryor, Bill Elder, Ben Sandifer, Dave "King Kong" Kelly, Terry Taylor, Bob Raleigh and others kept a successful format going.
 Aubrey Hammock and Lamar Studstill (Jerry Walker) did the play-by-play high school football games for WNEX, as well as basketball games for Macon area.
-In the 70s.
-Hammock also worked for Macon's WBML AM, WDEN-FM, Perry's WPGA-AM-FM, Forsyth's WFNE FM as well as hosting a television show (Keeping in Touch) on Macon's WCOX TV Cable for 8 years as well as a monthly mental health program on WSFT AM in Thomaston, Ga. for 6 years.
-He has also had numerous articles on mental health topics published on the Web as well as writing articles for the Upson Home Journal in Thomaston, Ga. for 8 years and had two articles published in the Georgia Backroads Magazine in 2009 and 2011 as well as having a book published in 2011 titled The Winning Edge Lessons From Billy Henderson.
+In the 1970s.
+Hammock also worked for WBML and WDEN-FM in Macon; WPGA-AM-FM in Perry; WFNE in Forsyth; as well as hosting a television show (Keeping in Touch) on Macon's WCOX TV Cable for eight years as well as a monthly mental health program on WSFT in Thomaston for six years.
+He has also had numerous articles on mental health topics published on the Web as well as writing articles for the Upson Home Journal in Thomaston for eight years and had two articles published in the Georgia Backroads Magazine in 2009 and 2011 as well as having a book published in 2011 titled The Winning Edge Lessons From Billy Henderson.
 Later, Dennis Hayes (no relation to Johnny Hayes) would do play-by-play.
 Hayes was on the air when Macon's Southwest High School won a national championship in boys' basketball.
 Pryor, Sandifer, Leverette and Elder went on to work for another local radio station, WMAZ-AM-FM.
 Barry Bullard joined WNEX in November 1984 after graduating from Columbia School of Broadcasting in Atlanta.
-Barry came on the air at six every evening, after Terry Taylor's show, to play classic rock oldies from the 50s, 60s, and 70s.
+Barry came on the air at six every evening, after Terry Taylor's show, to play classic rock oldies from the 1950s, 1960s, and 1970s.
 Shortly after coming on board, Barry noticed listener demand for smoother sounds in the evening.
-Responding to that demand, Barry Bullard began NightTracks, featuring smooth and mellow classic rock music and trivia from 8 until 10 every night.
+Responding to that demand, Barry Bullard began NightTracks, featuring smooth and mellow classic rock music and trivia from 8 until 10 p.m. every night.
 This, combined with Barry's traditional approach of mixing classic rock trivia in his nightly show, gave WNEX a "shot in the arm" before the station finally decided to change.